openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

 ### getAccessibleGeolocation

-static getAccessibleGeolocation(origin: string, callback: AsyncCallback\<boolean>): void
+static getAccessibleGeolocation(origin: string, callback: AsyncCallback\<boolean>, incognito?: boolean): void

 Obtains the geolocation permission status of the specified origin.
 This API uses an asynchronous callback to return the result.